-- Verifying the purchase consideration to the number of Company shares issued and the market price of those shares issued on the date of acquisition. - Obtaining a copy of managements valuation to assess the determination of fair values of assets and liabilities associated with the acquisition.
-This included recalculating the values allocated to the acquired listed (ASX) companies to quoted market prices on the acquisition date. - Assessing the tax treatment on acquisition and subsequent joining of the tax consolidation group. - Assessing the adequacy of disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standards.
+The financial reporting risks that arise, Verifying the purchase consideration to the • and significant judgment required by number of Company shares issued and the market price of those shares issued on the date management in assessing the fair value of assets and liabilities acquired. of acquisition.
+Obtaining a copy of managements valuation to assess the determination of fair values of assets and liabilities associated with the acquisition.
+This included recalculating the values allocated to the acquired listed (ASX) companies to guoted market prices on the acquisition date.
+Assessing the tax treatment on acquisition and subsequent joining of the tax consolidation group.
+Assessing the adequacy of disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standards.